jayteealao/Tartlet/README.md

     private val _uiState = MutableStateFlow<CounterState>(CounterState(count = 0))
     override val uiState = _uiState.asStateFlow()

-    // Events are optional and do not need to be defined if not needed private val _uiEvent = MutableSharedFlow<CounterEvent>()
+    private val _uiEvent = MutableSharedFlow<CounterEvent>()
     override val uiEvent = _uiEvent.asSharedFlow()